Energia's mains characteristics

 Number of launchs per year 6

-The former Soviet Union's analogue was the Energiya-Buran launch The decision to go forward with development of system was made in 1974-1976 but the program slow to gear up.
-The Buran (snowstorm or orbiter was not launched atop the Energiya launch until 1988, although an Energiya test launch was successfully without the Buran in 1987.
-During the test flight, Buran flew two orbits without a and successfully returned to Earth.
-This turned out be the Buran's one and only flight.
-The was put on hold and then cancelled in
+The former Soviet Union's analogue was Energiya-Buran launch system.
+The decision go forward with development of system was made in 1974-1976 the program was slow to up.
+The Buran (snowstorm or orbiter was not launched atop Energiya launch vehicle until 1988, an Energiya test launch was successfully without the Buran in During the 1988 test flight, flew two orbits without a and successfully returned to Earth. turned out to be the one and only flight.
+The was put on hold and cancelled in 1993.

-Beyond appearances, however, there are several important technical differences the two Shuttle systems.
-Perhaps the most significant that the U.S. Shuttle was always intended to people into space but on its only flight, Buran flew without a crew, although it was to accommodate human crews as well.
-At one clearly the U.S. Shuttle was designed as a program to the Apollo and Skylab projects that send humans aloft on a routine basis.
-As Wolfe described in The Right Stuff, the U.S. NASA aerospace cultures were dominated first by pilots then by astronauts, so some might say that people, not just payloads, into space was always priority.
-This is still true today, as NASA's spaceflight efforts on Shuttle and the International Space spark the public's imagination and pave the way and budgetarily for robotic spacecraft missions, ground-based astronomy, even aeronautics.
+Beyond appearances, however, there are several technical differences between the two systems.
+Perhaps the most significant that the U.S. Shuttle was intended to carry people into but on its only flight, Buran flew without a crew, it was designed to accommodate crews as well.
+At one clearly the U.S. Shuttle was as a follow-on program to Apollo and Skylab projects that send humans aloft on a basis.
+As Tom Wolfe described The Right Stuff, the U.S. NASA aerospace cultures were dominated by pilots and then by so some might say that people, not just payloads, into was always a priority.
+This still true today, as NASA's spaceflight efforts on Shuttle and International Space Station spark the imagination and pave the way and budgetarily for robotic spacecraft ground-based astronomy, and even aeronautics.